Battle of the Tombettes: The battle

 On 26 January, Boisguy's army assembled to set out.
 There was, however, a clash between 4 Chouan companies going to the rally and a Republican detachment who retreated to Fougères after losing 18 men.
 4,500 men according to Pontbriand then went out of the city and repulsed the four companies, then arrived at the sight of the troops of Boisguy who came in reinforcement, however the two troops retreated without fighting.
 To their surprise, the Chouans, however, continued to hear Republican fire long after their departure.
 But Boisguy did not attach importance to these actions: he planned to go to Vitré bypassing the east, but he had to go to Parigné first, where he had ammunition made lacking his soldiers because of too many skirmishes.
 Boisguy therefore decided to postpone his departure until the next day and to camp at Parigné for the night.
 The chouans took the road to Vieuville for Parigné and arrived at the place called Tombettes.
 The Republicans commanded by General Dumoulin awaited them in excellent training and well positioned.
 Dumoulin, who was going to Fougères, had heard the shooting earlier in the day and had guessed the retreat of the Chouans.
 Soon, the Republicans began encirclement maneuvers.

 Boisguy judged that it was impossible to avoid the fight and decided to try a breakthrough.
-The chouans launched the attack and the chouane avant-garde commanded by Bertrand de Saint-Gilles managed to push back the front lines of the Republicans and make their way.
+The chouans launched the attack and the chouan avant-garde commanded by Bertrand de Saint-Gilles managed to push back the front lines of the Republicans and make their way.
 But the cartridges were missing from the Chouans and attacked on the flanks and behind, they were dislocated and routed, 50 of them were killed, hundreds scattered on all sides.
 According to the Republicans, the losses of the Chouans were 800 dead.
 However, Dumoulin chose not to pursue them and left for Fougères.
 Boisguy managed to get to Parigné, but could only gather 1,000 to 1,200 of his men.